opnsense/tools/README.md

     # make iso

-A serial memstic image for is created using:
+A serial memstick image for is created using:

     # make serial

-A vga memstic image for is created using:
+A vga memstick image for is created using:

     # make vga